stevencombs/retrocombs.github.io/_posts/2016/2016-06-28-ten-things-about-pocket-chip.md

 `surf google.com`

 The Google search page will load.
 You will most likely have to scroll up/down and left/right to see the page.
 This is a very rudimentary browser with no user interface save for the scroll bars.
-In a pinch though, it could be very useful.
-To exit the browser, you return to the *Terminal* and use the ctrl + 'z' keyboard combination.
+In a pinch though, it is very useful.
+To exit the browser, use the ctrl + 'q' keyboard combination.

 ## Number 2: Use a Terminal browser